-To boost your brand’s user engagement and drive growth, try holding regular competitions and promotions.
+To boost your brand’s user engagement and drive growth with organic Instagram followers, try holding regular competitions and promotions.
 For users to enter your giveaway, require them to follow your account and any other brands you’re partnering with, as well as tag other users.

 Consider holding monthly or quarterly giveaways so that your followers look forward to your giveaways.
 Having regular events like this will encourage users to stick around and look out for the next one.

 Ecommerce store and sportswear brand Fabletics uses International Legging Day as an opportunity to give away a free pair of leggings and a private group workout session with its founder, Kate Hudson: